 What is the best way to look after other humans?
 Recently, Empathy Day suggested that putting yourself in other people’s shoes can make the world a better place.
 In this video, an author argues against empathy.
 What do you think?
 What should a human-focused morality look like?

-- You have been given the task of writing the ten commandments for humanists.
+- You have been given the task of writing the 10 commandments for humanists.
 Remember that humanism is based on reason, science, and the well-being of all humans.
-As a class, suggest ten ethical rukes, starting with “You must” or “You must not”.
+As a class, suggest 10 ethical rules, starting: “You must…” or “You must not…”.

 - Find out more about a famous humanist from history.
 This could be someone who called themselves humanist, or someone who followed its main principles throughout their life.
 Write a report about how their beliefs shaped their achievements.